vishakhadhonde9/Shell-Scripting/Session-2] Variables and Data Types.md

 - Shell scripting doesn't have strict data types like other programming languages.
 - Variables are treated as strings by default.

+# String Manipulation -
+- String is set of charachters, words, integers and numbers in single unit.
+- String is defined in " ".
+- String manipulation in shell scripting involves various operations on strings, such as concatenation, substring extraction, searching, and replacing.
+####  Concatenation - Concatenation involves combining two or more strings to create a new string.
+    #!/bin/bash
+    string1="Hello, "
+    string2="World!"
+    result=$string1$string2
+    echo "Concatenated string: $result"

+####  Substring Extraction: You can extract a portion of a string using substrings.
+   #!/bin/bash
+   string="Hello, World!"
+   substring=${string:7:5} # Starting from index 7, extract 5 characters
+   echo "Substring: $substring"

 # Example-

     #!/bin/bash